 In the same spirit of obedience we eat of God’s Passover Lamb (I Corinthians 5:7).

 The feast of Passover teaches us of the importance that God places on the blood of Christ as the covering for our sinful and rebellious personality.
 We can witness in our own day the judgments of God in the land—the turmoil, and the distress of nations.
 Our refuge from the destroying storm is the blood of Jesus applied to our household by faith in obedience to the Word of God.

 The Passover marks the “beginning of months” to the Christian.
 When an unsaved person approaches God he is confronted with Christ on the cross.
 God meets man only at the cross of Christ.

 Just as the Hebrew approaching the Tabernacle of the Congregation encountered first the Altar of Burnt Offering, so the man or woman, boy or girl, who would enter the Christian salvation must first accept God’s offering—the Lord Jesus Christ.

 The point in time at which we accept by faith the blood of Calvary’s cross becomes to us the start of a new life.
 Our existence before the cross is of little consequence.
 Our true life begins the moment the Lord Jesus Christ becomes our personal Passover.

 Notice that it is a “lamb for a house” (Exodus 12:3).
-The words of Paul are brought to mind: “Thou shalt be saved, and thy house” (Acts 16:31).
+The words of Paul are brought to mind: “You shall be saved, and your house” (Acts 16:31).

 The Passover blood was for protection during the judgment of “all the gods of Egypt.”
 So it is today.
 The Holy Spirit reproves (convicts) the world of judgment “because the prince of the world is judged.”